 One example of the need for consistency between the adopted vision and the implementing regulations and policies will be is the road network.
 It will be imperative that transportation investments to be made in and around Tysons follow the lead of the Plan.
 On September 13, 2011, the Board of Supervisors executed a Memorandum of Agreement (MOA) with the Virginia Department of Transportation (VDOT) that sets new standards for streets within Tysons.
 These standards are based on context sensitive design parameters and a multi-modal approach to street design.
 The MOA implements the design standards and establishes a framework for snow removal and private maintenance of enhanced infrastructure.
 VDOT should continue to be a full partner in creating the kind of pedestrian environment and urban street network envision by the Plan.
 To help implement the planned street network, the Board adopted an amendment to the PFM on July 12, 2011, that allows deviations from the street standards in the PFM in accordance with the adopted Tysons standards for acceptance by VDOT.
-VDOT needs to become a full partner in creating the kind of pedestrian environment and urban street network the Plan envisions.
+VDOT needs to become a full partner in creating the kind of pedestrian environment and urban street network a full partner in creating the kind of pedestrian environment and urban street here.

+network the Plan envisions.
 Street cross sections and traffic mitigation and management measures proposed on streets in Tysons should apply to all streets, including those controlled by VDOT.